Asqatasun/Contrast-Finder-Firefox/Tanaguru-Contrast-Finder-for-Firefox.md

 1. `git clone git@github.com:Tanaguru/Contrast-Finder-Firefox.git`
 1. Get [lastest Mozilla Addon SDK](https://ftp.mozilla.org/pub/mozilla.org/labs/jetpack/jetpack-sdk-latest.zip)
 1. from the SDK, run `bin/activate` (please, read the SDK's README that describes it all)
-1. get into the directory of the source code, and run `cfx xpi`
+1. To test `cfx run`

 ## How to deploy

-TODO
+1. get into the directory of the source code, and run `cfx xpi`